 Jobs: Resort and hotel staff, ticket takers, servers, performers, directors, camp staff, restauranteurs, housekeeping staff, fitness professionals, and even athletes are considered part of this industry.

-Educational Requirements: While entry-level openings mostly require a high school diploma, managerial positions may require you hold a bachelor’s or master’s degree.
+Educational Requirements: While entry-level openings mostly require a high school diploma, managerial positions may require you to hold a bachelor’s or master’s degree.

-Employment Opportunities: With expected growth of almost 6%, this sector is predicted to bring over 450,000 new jobs into the U.S. employment market in the next 8-10 years.
+Employment Opportunities: With an expected growth of almost 6%, this sector is predicted to bring over 450,000 new jobs into the U.S. employment market in the next 8-10 years.

-The wholesale sector comprises businesses that purchase huge quantities of merchandise from large manufacturers to sell to either small companies who use them to produce new products, or retailers who sell them to end users.
+The wholesale sector comprises businesses that purchase huge quantities of merchandise from large manufacturers to sell to either small companies who use them to produce new products or retailers who sell them to end-users.
 With the expansion of the U.S. economy, the wholesale sector is anticipated to grow steadily.